 What are soft credit inquiries?

-Soft credit inquiries, as its name implies, is not as intense as hard credit inquiries.
+Soft credit inquiries, as its name implies, are not as intense as hard credit inquiries.
 They are informal and can happen without your permission, and they do not impact your credit score.

-This type of credit pull is usually done by lenders to prequalify you for a certain loan, when you check your own score, or even an employer may use this type of credit inquiry to understand your financial history.
+This type of credit pull is usually done by lenders to prequalify you for a certain loan when you check your own score, or even an employer may use this type of credit inquiry to understanding your financial history.
 Sometimes, a soft credit inquiry is done to rent a car or an apartment, or verify your identity when you open a savings or checking account.

 What are hard credit inquiries?